© Pauline Ross 2016

 About me: I am a professionally trained and fully qualified Person-Centred Therapist.
 I am a registered member of the British Association for Counselling and Psychotherapy, a professional organisation that monitors and regulates codes of ethics for professional practice.
 It also serves clients through providing a complaints procedure pathway for your safety and protection.
 I undertake regular clinical supervision in order to maintain these high standards and I am covered by Professional Indemnity Insurance.
 I regularly partake in Continual Professional Development training in the form of workshops and both professionally and personally remain receptive to all things relating to mental health and well-being.
-I have worked as a counsellor for Lewisham Bereavement Counselling, LC & CTA Community Counselling Service and continue to work at The Deborah Ubee Trust, all for which I was DBS checked.
+I have worked as a counsellor for Lewisham Bereavement Counselling, LC & CTA Community Counselling Service and at The Deborah Ubee Trust, all for which I was DBS checked.
 Recently, I have been working more intensively with someone who has Dementia.
 I am currently developing a way of working with actors through therapeutic facilitation.

 Qualifications: Higher Professional Diploma in Person-Centred Therapy, with a Distinction.

 Experience: of working with bereavement and loss, sexual abuse, alcoholism, drug abuse, loneliness, anxiety, depression, low self- esteem, stress, anger, relationship difficulties, domestic violence, eating disorders, panic attacks, adverse side-effects of medication.

 "It is not that this approach gives power to the person; it never takes it away."